-American University of Sharjah (AUS) was founded in 1997 by His Highness Sheikh Dr. Sultan bin Muhammad Al Qasimi, Member of the Supreme Council of the United Arab Emirates and Ruler of Sharjah, who envisioned AUS as a leading educational institution in the Gulf region.
+American University of Sharjah (AUS) was founded in 1997 by His Highness Sheikh Dr. Sultan bin Mohammed AlQasimi, Member of the Supreme Council of the United Arab Emirates and Ruler of Sharjah, who envisioned AUS as a leading educational institution in the Gulf region.
 American University of Sharjah is an independent, not-for-profit, coeducational institution.
 Consciously based upon American institutions of higher education, AUS is thoroughly grounded in Arab culture and part of a larger process of the revitalization of intellectual life in the Middle East.
-In Academmic Year 2022-2023, AUS is celebrating its Silver Jubilee, marking 25 years of generating ideas, research and creative work that have inspired development and change.